 Description

-Circumference uses a vastly different approach compared to other Diameter implementations; it supplies a client-server architecture to the Diameter protocol that is originally declared being a peer-to-peer protocol.
+Circumference uses a radically different approach compared to other Diameter implementations; it supplies a client-server architecture to the Diameter protocol that was originally intended to be a peer-to-peer protocol.

-The software packages comes complete with a base library and public “staging-free” quality API, client programs and a modularized standalone server.
+The software package is comprised of a library API, client programs and a modularized standalone server.

 WebAuth specifies an extension to the Diameter protocol and provides means to let clients, predominantly web servers, perform authentication against a Diameter server using the common HTTP authentication schemes: Basic and Digest-MD5.
 The specification also includes authorization against service identifiers such as URI, username, etc. WebAuth may also be used by non-web based clients as a lightweight authentication and authorization application.